 Currently, at least 70% of freight in the United States is transported by large trucks.
 Thousands of these massive vehicles are dispatched throughout the United States every day to carry shipments across state lines.
 It is estimated that there are at least 15.5 million trucks in the U.S., and over 3.5 million truck drivers.

 With the rise of the Internet age, more and more people are choosing online shopping as a viable alternative to traditional brick-and-mortar destinations.
-This means that the demand for shipping and transported goods will rise, even if the means or methods change.
+This means that the demand for shipping and transporting goods will rise, even if the means or methods change.
 As more drivers are hired, it’s important to ensure that they are being held to high standards for training and safety, so as to keep our roads as safe and accident-free as possible.

-Examining the Pre-Employment Screening Program for Truck Drivers
+The Pre-Employment Screening Program for Truck Drivers

 Many people often wonder if commercial truck drivers must go through a pre-employment screening program to check the background of their driving history or if an interview is conducted similar to a stereotypical office-type job interview.
-According to the Federal Motor Carrier Safety Administration (FMCSA), an agency within the United States Department of Transportation (DOT), the Pre-Employment Screening Program (PSP) is a program used to assist motor carriers in assessing potential new employees.
+According to the Federal Motor Carrier Safety Administration (FMCSA), an agency within the United States Department of Transportation (DOT), the Pre-Employment Screening Program (PSP) is used to assist motor carriers in assessing potential new employees.

 While no law regulates or requires an individual commercial motor vehicle company to use this service, this program is designed to help employers make informed hiring decisions, and is utilized by many companies.
 The program uses information from a driver's crash record and driving history to provide the employer with the tools they need to evaluate the potential risk a new employee may pose to the company.